Feature Adoption Metrics for SaaS – How to Improve Adoption Rates

 - Interactive walkthroughs guide the users toward making the best use of your product’s features.

 - Secondary onboarding elements like tooltips help users adopt secondary features so they can become loyal advocates.

 - Collect customer feedback to know how satisfied users are with a certain feature and act accordingly.

-What is feature adoption in SaaS?
+What is feature adoption?

 How to measure feature adoption?

 Justin Butlion, the founder of Feedio and ProjectBL, developed the feature adoption funnel to help you optimize your product and boost your feature adoption rates.
 Here are 4 stages a customer needs to go through to adopt a specific feature.

 Step 1 is “Exposed”, where we track the number of customers who know that a particular feature exists.
 This is because you can’t measure feature adoption without knowing how many users know that the feature exists.

 This means that eventually, you’ll need to calculate your feature discovery rate: